ThomasBrouwer/BNMTF_ARD/README.md

 - **/bnmtf/** - Generate toy data using **generate_bnmtf.py**, giving files **F.txt**, **S.txt**, **G.txt**, **R.txt**, **R_true.txt** (no noise), **M.txt**.

 #### /data_drug_sensitivity/
 Contains the drug sensitivity datasets (GDSC IC50, CCLE IC50, CCLE EC50, CTRP EC50).
+For more details see description.md.
 - **/gdsc/**, **/ctrp/**, **/ccle/** - The datasets.
 We obtained these from the "Bayesian Hybrid Matrix Factorisation for Data Integration" paper (Thomas Brouwer and Pietro Lio', 2017), using the complete datasets of each (before finding the overlap).
 More details in description.md.
 - **/plots/** - Plots of the distribution of values in the four datasets.
+- **load_data.py** - Contains methods for loading in the four drug sensitivity datasets.

 #### /experiments/
 - **/experiments_toy/** - Experiments on the toy data.